pratik03071995/AgenticServer/README.md

   - Summarizes code with DeepSeek LLM
   - Converts to clean HTML with headings, bullet points, and icons
   - Pushes the output to Confluence via REST API
+  - 📧 Sends an email notification with the Confluence page link

 ---

 ## 📁 Repositories

 - `AgenticPOC`: Contains your Jupyter/Databricks notebooks
-- `AgenticServer`: Contains the Flask app that receives webhook events, summarizes notebooks, and updates Confluence
+- `AgenticServer`: Contains the Flask app that receives webhook events, summarizes notebooks, and updates Confluence + sends emails

 ---